 As a vet, I often ask my clients about treats, but only recently I realized that treats can be a serious problem when it comes to your dog’s health.

 The most common symptoms I am seeing are digestive problems, allergies, liver disease, kidney disease, pancreatitis and seizures in these dogs.
-In another recent newsletter I cautioned about the elevated strontium levels in dogs from eating small fish such as sardines and smelt.
+In another recent newsletter, I cautioned about elevated strontium levels in dogs from eating small fish, such as sardines and smelt.

 Because there is no known source of strontium other than radioactive fallout, I suggest not feeding any small fish or any other fish with the exception of wild salmon and salmon oil, which appears to be fine when purchased from reliable sources.
 Remember that fished canned in the US or Canada may come from fish brokers in Japan.

 At this time, we are still looking for an ideal certified, but non-government laboratory to help us analyze samples that we have received from our clients.
 The reason why I say non-government is that there have been some opinions that governments are not always keen to disclose information when it comes to food safety and especially radiation.

 What you can do for now is to run a HairQ test as a reliable way of determining what your dog's levels are and also do a regular cleanse if you have been feeding fish-based products, processed food and treats of unknown origin.

 Strontium competes with calcium and that is why supplementing your dog’s with a natural mineral supplement is essential.